 This efficiency is achieved in a number of ways.
 Through NOLHGA, all state associations can call upon the expertise of a single set of guaranty system professionals and experienced consultants as they attempt to protect the policyholders in their state.
 Thanks to frequent collaboration with state insurance departments, this group (known as a NOLHGA Task Force) is often formed before an insurer is even declared insolvent.
 This advance preparation enables the guaranty associations to meet the needs of policyholders as quickly as possible.

 Protection of Benefits: As mentioned earlier, state guaranty associations provide benefit protection up to the levels specified in their state’s laws.
 While these levels can result in partial coverage of high-dollar policies, in recent insolvencies more than 96% of policyholder life insurance benefits and more than 88% of policyholder annuity benefits have been covered in full.

 Rapid Protection: State guaranty associations were established to quickly protect policyholders in their time of need.
 Put simply, policyholders benefit when their policies are moved to a strong insurance carrier quickly.
 Thanks to the coordination the guaranty associations achieve through NOLHGA, task forces often develop a plan to protect policyholders of a troubled company before the company is declared insolvent.
-In the past 15 years, the time required to move policyholders to a sound company has been reduced from years to months, with coverage provided by the guaranty associations until the transfer takes place.
+In the past few decades, the time required to move policyholders to a sound company has been reduced from years to months, with coverage provided by the guaranty associations until the transfer takes place.

 In short, the guaranty system safety net has grown stronger through the years, and it stands ready to catch policyholders if their company falls.